absolutecc3d/Sociopath/README.md

 - No frameworks

 ## Versions
-- V3, no audio, glow style
+- V3, similar to V4 but with a glow style
 - V4, more simple style with SoundCloud audio support

 ## Preview